Using the API

 Authentication

-Conduit supports two distinct authentication mechanisms for API access.
-Both
+Conduit has two different authentication methods for API access.
+A request sends

 Authorization: Bearer <token>

-The server tries JWT validation first, then falls back to API token validation, so the calling code never needs to know which type of token it holds.
+The server tries JWT validation first and then falls back to API token validation.
+Your code therefore never needs to know which type of token it has.

 Obtaining tokens